truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 {{< toc >}}

+iXsystems TrueNAS Enterprise customers should contact iXsystems Support when their systems arrive to receive additional guidance on their next steps.

+All other TrueNAS SCALE users can follow this instruction to complete the set up and configuration of their systems.

 ## Applying TrueNAS Licenses (Enterprise Customers Only)

 TrueNAS SCALE Enterprise customers should contact iXsystems support to obtain license information for their TrueNAS system.
 To apply the license information, go to the **System Settings > General** screen and use the **[Update License]({{< relref "GetSupportSCALE.md" >}})** option on the **Support** widget (system information card).